The Robber Bridegroom (musical): Production history

 In 1980, the musical aired on Showtime as an installment in the Broadway on Showtime series.
 This production included several cast members from the touring production, including Goodman and Sabella.

 An Off-Broadway revival was produced by Roundabout Theatre Company.
 Directed by Alex Timbers, the production starred Steven Pasquale as Jamie Lockhart.
 The production began previews at the Laura Pels Theatre on February 23, 2016 and officially opened on March 13 and closed on May 19, 2016.
 The production was nominated for four 2016 Lucille Lortel Awards, including Outstanding Revival.
 Leslie Kritzer (as Salome) was nominated for the 2016 Drama League Awards.

 An original cast recording of the 1976 production was released by CBS.
 A recording of the 2016 Roundabout production was released by Ghostlight Records.

-Since its inception, the show has been staged regularly by regional theatres throughout the country.